dsgrant/grizzly-init/README.md

 ### Captains Log:

->
+> Place some watchers...

+> X marks the spot, sourcemaps now working for js and sass

+> Future me, create entry for webpack as config to support multiple files

+> Fixed a pipe leak.
+Cleaned up a bit.

-> Local folders will need babel, babel-core, babel-preset-es2015, gulp, figure out a way to auto set up?
+> Local folders will need babel, babel-loader, babel-core, babel-preset-es2015, gulp?

 > Linked a local folder using npm link to test this package